Saint John's Curriculum

 • Chorus (H)

-For Students who have already participated in one year of Chrous at Saint John's High School.
+For Students who have already participated in one year of Chorus at Saint John's High School.

 • Concert Band (Intermediate)